Kapha-Balancing Foods

 Fruits to avoid are those that are exceptionally sweet or sour (like oranges or grapes), and any that are especially heavy, dense, or watery—like bananas, coconut, dates, melons, pineapple, or plums.

-And remember, fruits and fruit juices are best enjoyed alone—30 minutes before, and ideally at least 1 hour after, any other food.
+And remember, fruits and fruit juices are best enjoyed alone—30 minutes before, and ideally at least one hour after, any other food.
 This helps to ensure optimal digestion.

 Note: this rule does not apply to fruits that we typically consider vegetables (avocados, cucumbers, tomatoes, etc.).
 You will find these fruits listed among the “vegetables.”